Nazis Vs. Zapatistas: Struggle And Cooptation

 "I enjoyed the information given...
 I found it hopeful and wondered if more people are aware of other ways of living and being human would they not want that peaceful, equal, empowering way of being.
 So the workshop worked for me in that it tapped into my plural voice that is hopeful and understands that community can change things and individual working with community can awaken community desire for natural nurturing of society." -- Patrice C. Queen, member of Voices of Women Organizing Project / Battered Women's Resource Center

-Throughout civilization, oppression has inspired a rich history of creative resistance.
-Over time, though, resistance can harden and create new oppressions; systems of power can co-opt the methods and symbols of those who resist.
-Lao Tsu, in the Tao Te Ching, and Subcomandante Marcos of the Zapatistas both discover methods of recognizing and avoiding this pitfall, arriving at the metaphor of the power of water.
-Like water, oppressed peoples can take innumerable blows, only to later wash over their oppressors without weapons or bloodshed.
+These are not new ideas -- throughout civilization, institutionalization and oppression have inspired a rich history of creative resistance.
+Over time, though, even resistance movements can harden and create new oppressions; systems of power can co-opt the methods and symbols of those who resist.
+Lao Tsu, in the Tao Te Ching, and

 Nick has conducted this workshop in...